ArkamFahry/KnowledgeBase/pages/Perfect Database.md

 		- Database should support native dataflow based caching which are automatically maintained.
 		- Database support running serverless functions literally in the database right next to the data making the functions fast as possible.
 			- Database should use the database guarantees to execute code as workflows.
-			- Database functions should have the ability to react to database changes.
-Add the ability to run functions on database events reacting to database changes.
+			- Database functions should have the ability to run functions on database events reacting to database changes.
 			- Database functions should have the ability to have auto retries with exponential backoff on functions without extra config.
 		- Database should have the Ability to run [[WASM]] modules directly in the database.